matheus06io/powerplant-coding-challenge/code/README.md

 ## Async Swagger Endpoints

-Those endpoints functionalities are not finished, is to demonstrate how to use long run operations by publishing message to a different service using `Dapr`:
+Those endpoints functionalities are not finished, is a simple long running operations scenario by publishing messages to a different service using `Dapr`:

 ![swagger](/code/docs/swagger.png)